 Wrangell-St. Elias National Park and Preserve, Alaska

-The United States' largest national park, Wrangell-St. Elias National Park, is a massive expanse of iconic Alaskan landscapes -- snow-capped peaks, pristine glaciers, herds of mountain caribou, and thick, boreal forests.
+The United States' largest national park, Wrangell-St. Elias National Park, is a massive expanse of iconic Alaskan landscapes -- snow-capped peaks, pristine glaciers, herds of mountain caribou and thick boreal forests.
 The scale of Wrangell-St. Elias is astounding, and it's difficult to describe the park without ticking off a list of superlatives.
 Wrangell-St. Elias encompasses over 13 million acres, the equivalent of about six Yellowstone National Parks.
-Nine of the United States' 16 highest mountain peaks are located within the park, including Mount Wrangell, one of the largest active volcanoes on the continent, and Mount St. Elias, the second-highest peak in the U.S. Plus, some of North America's largest glaciers can be found in Wrangell-St. Elias.
+Nine of the United States' 16 highest mountain peaks are located within the park, including Mount Wrangell, one of the largest active volcanoes on the continent, and Mount St. Elias, the second-highest peak in the U.S.

 Despite Wrangell-St. Elias' impressive numbers, its visitation is surprisingly low.
-Less than 88,000 people visit the park each year.
-We crunched the numbers and discovered that if all annual visitors were in the park at the same time, each person would have more than 147 acres of remote Alaskan wilderness to him or herself.
+Fewer than 80,000 people visit the park each year.
+We crunched the numbers and discovered that if all annual visitors were in the park at the same time, each person would have more than 162 acres of remote Alaskan wilderness to him or herself.

 You May Also Like

 12 Most Beautiful National Parks in the World